 ABOUT US: THE ODONATA OF INDIA TEAM

 • Shantanu Joshi: I am interested in ecology, taxonomy and biogeography of odonates.
 I completed by Bachelor's in Science from St. Xavier's College, Mumbai after which I worked at National Centre for Biological Sciences with Deepa Agashe's Adaptation Lab to study polymorphism in Agriocnemis pygmaea.
-I recently finished Master's in WIldlife Biology, Conservation and Management from Bhavan's College, Mumbai.
-I am a Curator of order Odonata at the Museum and Field Stations Facility at NCBS, Bengaluru.
-Email: shantanu@ifoundbutterflies.org.
+I recently finished Master's in Wildlife Biology, Conservation and Management from Bhavan's College, Mumbai.
+I am a Curator of order Odonata in the Biodiversity Research Collections at NCBS, Bengaluru.
+Email me for further information.

 • Dattaprasad Sawant: I am a Doctor by profession and graduated from Grant Govt Medical College & Sir JJ Group of Hospitals, Mumbai.
 My hometown is Devgad, a small, beautiful town along the coastline of Sindhudurg District.
 I have observed butterflies and dragonflies since I was little but started taking an interest in them since 2013.
 I am self taught photographer, which paved my way into the world of odonate, that has now become more of a scientific study than just mere observations.
+I have described five new odonate species from the Western Ghats and NE India.
 Currently I am working on documenting biodiversity of Lepidoptera & Odonates of Devgad and nearby area.
 For more information email me.

 • Veino Family (Rakoveine, Lightson, Joyce, Dahru): We are a family based in Dimapur, Nagaland, that enjoys all the wonderful creatures around us and in turn hope to raise awareness for their conservation.
 After studying many of the local Lepidoptera life cycles, we “discovered” the beauty of odonates.
 We have been thrilled to document more than 60 species within steps of our home over the last few years.
 We have also helped rediscover and record range extensions for a few species and hope to keep doing so.